 You may have to enter an access code for external calls (external prefixes e.g., "0").
-You can save this access code in configuration.
-These settings apply to all registered handsets.
+You can save this access code in the DECT manager configuration.
+These settings apply to all registered hand-sets.

 - ▶ Enter an access code in the Access Code text field.
 Value: max.
 3 digits (0 9, , R, #, P) - Select when the phone numbers should be automatically prefixed with the digits, e.g. when dialling from a call list or a directory.